kinokasai/prc/doc/skeleton/intro.md

 player inputs - and produces a flow of actions corresponding to instructions that will be transmitted to the actuators.

-In this internship, we aimed at applying this programming model to gameplay code implementation.
-As such, we devised our own programming language `SAP`, as well of our own compiler - `SMUDGE` - closely based on the one described in [\ref{Pouzet}].
+In this project, we aimed at applying this programming model to gameplay code implementation.
+As such, we devised our own programming language `SAP`, as well of our own compiler - `SMUDGE` - closely based on the one described in \cite{pouzet}.
 We also conceived a Javascript runtime library.
-Finally, we used the `SAP` language to produce a game - the well-known Snake.
+Finally, we used the newly created `SAP` language to produce a game - the well-known Snake.

 The report is structured as follow.
 We first explain features and operation of the synchronous data flow paradigm as well as introduce our language.